turris-cz/user-docs/docs/geek/tos3-migration.md

 * API tokens are no longer available and mobile application no longer works.
 * Server side backups were dropped.
 Replacement is not yet provided.
 * uCollect was removed and replaced with Sentinel.
+* Attack statistics are presented on the [Sentinel:view](https://view.sentinel.turris.cz/) portal instead of `project.turris.cz`.
 * Automation package list with Domoticz and Home-Assistant is no longer provided.
 * Majordomo is no longer available as well as its package list.
 Use LuCI statistics or Pakon instead.